Home Remedies for Slow-Drains from a San Diego Plumbing Service

 The Baking Soda and Vinegar Solution

-One of the oldest home remedies for slow drains is baking soda and white vinegar contain individual chemicals that produce carbon dioxide gas.
+One of the oldest home remedies for slow drains is baking soda and white vinegar.
 This can scrub anything it touches, like clogged drains.
 Pour half a cup of baking soda, followed by a cup of white vinegar, down your bathtub drain.
 Allow five minutes for the foam to loosen the blockage.
 Turn your hot water on and let it run for 30 seconds.
 Test your tub if the water starts draining better.

 You can also use a plunger for added pressure, which should clear the blockage.